uwacwy/servicespark/README.md

 ## Install
 Install CakePHP 2.4 on your webserver.
 Make sure CakePHP is able to connect to your database.
 Replace the contents of the `app/` directory with this repository.

+### Database installation
+Execute the contents of `sql/install.sql` on your database.

 ### Application Settings
 Open `Config/bootstrap.php` and add the following at line ~28
 ```php